 Suma Hoffman, M.D., M.S., is the associate program director of the Neonatal-Perinatal Fellowship Program and associate professor of Pediatrics at the George Washington University School of Medicine.
 She completed both pediatric residency and neonatal-perinatal fellowship training at Children’s National Hospital and then went on to serve as faculty in the Department of Pediatrics at the University of Maryland School of Medicine for eight years prior to returning to CNH.
 Her research interests have focused on using near-infrared spectroscopy to evaluate hemodynamic status and cerebral autoregulation in premature infants in relationship to outcomes.
 More recently, she is partnering with the Advanced Signals Processing Lab to evaluate autonomic development in premature infants in relationship to respiratory outcomes.

 Nickie Andescavage, M.D., completed fellowships in Neonatal-Perinatal Medicine, as well as Fetal-Transitional Medicine.
-She also serves as the medical director of Neonatal Transport, as well as the neonatal-perinatal director of the Prenatal Pediatric Institute.
-Her research areas of interest include intrauterine development in healthy and high-risk pregnancies, specifically placental health and fetal-neonatal neurodevelopment, as well as the role of maternal exposures on fetoplacental health.
+She serves as the Neonatal-Perinatal director of the Prenatal Pediatrics Institute.
+Her research areas of interest include intrauterine development in healthy and high-risk pregnancies, specifically placental health and fetal-neonatal neurodevelopment, as well as the role of maternal exposures on feto-placental health.
 Additionally, she has supervised medical trainees in neonatal-perinatal ethics and palliative care.

 Sweta Bhargava M.D., FAAP, is an assistant professor of Pediatrics at the George Washington University School of Medicine.
 Her research interest is in neonatal hemodynamics and in the use of point of care ultrasound in the NICU.
 In her previous post at NYU, she demonstrated the feasibility of creating a POCUS training curriculum for neonatal providers and continues with this initiative at the current institute.
 She has experience in using simulation, technology and quality improvement methodologies to improve procedural skills in the NICU.
 She is a part of working group addressing neonatal PICC practices and policies.
 She remains actively involved in resident and fellow education.
 She is a member of the American Academy of Pediatrics and the American Society of Echocardiography.
 She is a part of our nocturnal neonatal attending team.

-Kelsey Donoho, M.D., is a neonatologist at Children's National and an assistant professor of Pediatrics at the George Washington University School of Medicine.
-She joined the faculty in 2021 after completing residency training at Children's Hospital Los Angeles and neonatal-perinatal medicine fellowship at Los Angeles County-University of Southern California.
-She has expertise in point-of-care-ultrasound (POCUS) in the NICU.
-Her clinical research interest focuses on the use of POCUS to enhance medical care of sick infants in the NICU.
-She is also conducting a QI initiative to improve success with PICC line insertion in the NICU.
+Kelsey Donoho, M.D., is an assistant professor of Pediatrics at the George Washington University School of Medicine.
+She earned her medical degree from the University of California, Irvine, and completed her residency training at Children’s Hospital Los Angeles and her neonatal-perinatal medicine fellowship from Los Angeles County University of Southern California Medical Center.
+She is the director of Point-of-Care-Ultrasound in the NICU at Children’s National, overseeing fellow education in POCUS as well as supervision for its use in the clinical and research domains.
+Her clinical research interest focuses on the use of assistive technology to improve procedural use of POCUS in the NICU.
+She is also the director of the PICC Team in the NICU.
+She also has an interest in quality improvement and is conducting multiple quality improvement studies in the NICU.

 Panagiotis Kratimenos, M.D., is a neonatologist and developmental neuroscientist whose research focuses on elucidating mechanisms of perinatal brain injury.
 Dr. Kratimenos studies mechanisms of injury of the developing cerebellum with the ultimate goal of developing therapeutic interventions and improve functional development.